 The Impact of Mentorship

-I’ve written before about the many mentors in my life, like Deak Swanson, a local business leader, who made it possible for me to open the doors to Misty’s Dance Unlimited nearly 24 years ago, and Dave Liniger, of RE/MAX, who took me under his leadership wing after we met in a mastermind group eight years ago.
+I’ve written before about the many mentors in my life, like Deak Swanson, a local business leader, who made it possible for me to open the doors to Misty’s Dance Unlimited nearly 26 years ago, and Dave Liniger, of RE/MAX, who took me under his leadership wing after we met in a mastermind group eight years ago.
 It’s relationships like these that have boosted my confidence as a business owner, fueled ideas and sparked new ones, and allowed me to glean wisdom from people who have been in my shoes.
 Mentorship has also been key to the way I’ve learned to edit ideas!
-Because you KNOW I want to do it all—and sometimes I need that extra nudge of patience or advice to pump the brakes. 🙂
+Because I often want to do it all—and sometimes I need that extra nudge of patience or advice to pump the brakes.

 What I’ve learned over the years is how valuable it is to be BOTH a mentee and a mentor.
 You get to grow from the lessons of those who’ve “been there” and you get to share your own lessons with those who are rising up.
 Personally, there’s never been a time in my life where I didn’t benefit from each of those perspectives.